Conservancy News

 We have 5 prints of Fielden Harper’s depiction of Main Street, Santa Monica in 1984.
 Winners of the Main Street print giveaway are invited to meet Fielden Harper and visit her studio at the Santa Monica Airport site to get a signing of the print.

 We have an ambitious goal to raise $20,000 as 2024 comes to a close.
-We have until December 31 to unlock a challenge grant from generous donors, including Mary Ann Hays, John Neufville, and select board members.
+We have until December 31 to unlock a challenge grant from generous donors, including Mary Ann Hays, John de Neufville, and select board members.

 Donate for a chance to win.